 Use of ISO Object Identifier (OID)

-This guide defines multiple profiles, one of which employs the use of an ISO Object Identifier (OID) for strong identifiers.
-The ISO OID specification is the globally accepted technology for this purpose and is recommended as the means to satisfy the requirement for a strong identifier.
+This guide defines multiple profiles, one of which employs the use of an ISO Object Identifier (ISO/IEC 8824:1990(E)) (OID) for universally unique identifiers.
+The ISO OID specification is the globally accepted technology for this purpose and is recommended as the means to satisfy the requirement for a universally unique identifier.
 HL7 has developed an implementation guide for the use of OIDs, “HL7 Implementation Guidance for Unique Object Identifiers (OIDs), Release 1”, which provides guidance on how organizations can use and manage OIDs.

 OIDs provide a strong identifier that uniquely identifies the object in question and is global in scope.
 Examples of information that OIDs can identify are items about patients, orders, providers and organizations.
 This means the identifier includes enough information to remain unique when taken out of the context within which the identifier was created.